lytics/pathforajs/docs/docs/layouts/bar.md

 ## variant

-Variants determines any extra content that may be used by the module.
+Variant determines any extra content that may be used by the module.

 | Value | Type | Behavior |
 |---|---|---|